autioch/cc-validator/readme.md

 2. Classic prototypical inheritance instead of ES6 classes.
 3. Some shortcuts were made due to time limit for the project.
 4. Credit card number expect 16 digits - there are some exceptions, however I didn't have enough time to implement them.
 There is however place to improve validation for each field type.
+5. No time left for tests, however validation methods are moved to separate files, so adding tests should be really simple.